bararchy/ruby-SSLscanner/README.md

 ```bash
 Usage: sslscanner.rb: [-s <server hostname/ip>] [-p <port>] [-d <debug>] [-c <certificate information>] [-o <output file>] [-t <output file type>]
 ```

+Added the '-h' option to allow importing a hosts file, the host file should have a server:port for each line.

 TO-DO
 =============
 - [ ] More check for vulnerable cipher combinations